 Incorporation of Viewing Geometry and Relative Spectral Response Effects

-For the sake of simplicity, the formulation of the local linear model in section 2.1 did not consider the effect of viewing geometry and relative spectral response (RSR) differences between the aerial and reference images.
-In this section, we show that these effects too can be modelled as locally linear relations.
-These linear relations can then be lumped together with that of Equation (5) to form a single linear relation between ρtref of the reference image and DN of the uncalibrated aerial image(s).
-In other words, these combined effects are still approximated by a spatially varying linear model with parameters as estimated with Equation (9).
+The formulation of the local linear model in section 2.1 does not consider the effect of viewing geometry and relative spectral response (RSR) differences between the aerial and reference images.
+In this section, we show that these effects can, however, also be modelled as locally linear relations, which can then be combined with Equation (5) to form a single linear relation between ρtref of the reference image and DN of the uncalibrated aerial image(s).
+These combined effects are thus still approximated by a spatially varying linear model with parameters as estimated with Equation (9).

 The surface reflectance in Equation (4) represents the simplified case of a Lambertian reflector (i.e. it reflects equally in all directions), but in practice is subject to BRDF effects and so also varies with the viewing geometry (i.e. spatially) as in Equation (10).